 Next the Log Train backed up the grade.

-Photo Runby 10 with the Log Train.
+Photo Runby 10 was with the Log Train.

-Back up move with the Log Train.
+The backup move with the Log Train.

-Photo Runby 11 with the Log Train.
+Photo Runby 11 was with the Log Train.

 The Log Train backed up the grade by us.

-Photo Runby 12 with the Log Train.
+The Photo Runby 12 with the Log Train.

 After our Passenger Train returned to pick us all up, we headed up the grade to Whittaker for lunch.

-Coming into the Upper Switchback.
+The train arrived at the Upper Switchback.

-The Log Train at Whittaker at lunch.
+The Log Train waited at Whittaker at lunch.

 The front of our Passenger Train at Whittaker.

-Our group having lunch.
+Our group was having lunch.

 The cabooses.

-The back up move with the Log Train before it preformed Photo Runbys at Whittaker.
+The backup move with the Log Train before it preformed Photo Runbys at Whittaker.

-Back up move with the Log Train.
+The backup move with the Log Train.

-Photo Runby 15 with the Log Train.
+Photo Runby 15 was with the Log Train.

-Passenger Train returned to pick us all up and then we started back down the grade towards Cass.
+The Passenger Train returned to pick us all up and then we started back down the grade towards Cass.

 We backed down the switchbacks.